jdeolive/geotools-old/docs/tutorial/quickstart/netbeans.rst

 .. sidebar:: Lab

-   We are going to cheat in order to save time; the local maven repository has already been populated with the latest copy of geotools allowing us to run in "offline" mode.
+   Your local maven repository has already been populated with geotools allowing the use of "offline" mode.

-   To turn on offline mode:

    #.
 Open :menuselection:`Windows --> Preferences`
    #.
 Select :guilabel:`Maven` preference page
    #.
 Ensure :guilabel:`offline` is checked

-   This setting is useful when wanting to work quickly once everything is downloaded.

 The *pom.xml* file is used to describe the care and feeding of your maven project; we are going to focus on the dependencies needed for your project